systemsdk/docker-nginx-php-laravel/docs/testing.md

 make phpunit    # Run all tests
 ```

+After execution above local shell command you are able to check code coverage report.
+Please open `reports/coverage/index.html` with your browser.

 If you want to run single test or all tests in specified directory you can use next steps:

 1.Use next local shell command in order to enter into laravel container shell: